Clear the Air with House plants, indoor air can become much more polluted than outdoor air. But there is an easy fix and it is beautiful too.

 Pothos does well in low light conditions and it easy to propagate as well.
 See the little bitty pot I have this lush plant in?

-Pinch back regularly to keep the plant looking fuller at top, it has a tendency to get leggy.
+Pinch back regularly to keep the plant fuller at top, it does have a tendency to get leggy.

-English Ivy is always a good choice.
+English Ivy also cleans many of the same toxins from the air.
 I keep these outside during the summer months and bring them in for winter.
 They keep healthier for me that way, they do love lots of light.
-I am working on some topiaries using ivy and I will share soon.
+I am working on some topiaries using ivy and I will share soon and I have a post coming up on how to divide one to give it new life.

 Thanksgiving, Christmas and Easter cactus all do a stellar job of cleaning the air while putting out beautiful blooms during the darkest months of the year.
 They are easy to propagate and come in a large variety of bloom colors!